 My duties alternated between tracking incoming bogies and standing mid-watches.
 Alone on the Admiral’s bridge from midnight to four am, could be trying…especially with the green haze of the sweeping radar scopes threatening to send you into a deep, somnambulant trance.
 Like a voice in the wilderness, or a call of the wild, I would occasionally pick up the microphone and reach out to the fleet for a radio check…seeking comfort in the responses from other lonely watch-keepers out there in the impenetrable darkness and eerie vastness of the oceans.
 The weighty realization that I was the first line of communication between the red war phone and the head of NATO operations kept me inflated.

 The Soviets were amazingly brazen as they would taunt us by pulling their flagship cruiser up to within a few menacing leagues and then power away leaving us in their wake.
+They seemed to be daring us to engage, but we did not engage well with others, and therefore, we refrained from retaliating with our own tactics.
+Additionally, the state department disapproved of such actions.
 After many months at sea, the solitude began to invade the very depths of my being while the anxiety brought about by “Crazy Ivan” and the relentless pounding of the northern seas could raise the stress to seemingly intolerable levels…and even more so when General Quarters would sound at two in the morning sending everyone running for their battle stations.
 Especially discomforting was the sight of repair crews hauling two by fours into the bowels of the ship in order to shore up our leaking hull from the invading North Sea.
 Later, we would come to know that another ship in our vicinity had gone down in the storm with all hands lost.

 My duties kept me in close proximity with the Admiral and other officers on his staff.
 Long hours on the Admirals bridge, which was situated on the top deck of the superstructure and above the Captains navigational bridge, found us deeply engaged in strategic discussions and philosophies…not only about our nemesis (the Soviet Navy) lurking just off our starboard bow, but also about the ever-expanding and encroaching involvement into Laos, Cambodia and Vietnam.
 Men in uniforms share a common bond.
 Opinions expressed during informal discussions; no matter from high or low are weighed with respect or indulgence.
 To nuke or not to nuke was a hot topic.
 The consensus early on was considered by the simplest and most basic of mission statements: “Win the war” or get the hell out!
 Hind sight is, of course twenty/twenty but even back then, it seemed clear that we were not fully committed to such an engagement.
 Most of us were confused as to why we were even there.
 The domino theory just didn’t make any sense and drawing a line on a map is rarely a solution for resolving any perceived differences between people of common heritage and culture.
 Korea has yet to be resolved, as can be said about northern and southern Ireland.
 People will always look more toward their commonalities as they seek equanimity within their own culture.